RTimal/facepull/readme.md

 facepull
 ========

-facepull - facebook image recognition
+facepull - facebook image facial recognition

 demo can be seen at facepull.herokuapp.com